 Who are your role models or people who have inspired you to begin this journey?

-I don’t know if I have a specific person that lead me to travelling.
+I don’t know if I have a specific person that lead me to traveling.
 I’ve always had a curious nature about things, people, and cultures.
 Also, living abroad a bit showed me what I can experience by meeting different people from different backgrounds.
 If I had to pick someone, though, I’d say my grandparents and the stories they would tell me from the different countries they visited.
 One of the main stories that they always tell me, for example, is the story of how I got my name, but let’s leave that for later.

 What advice would you tell our readers who want to become travelers but are stuck with constraints like 9-5 jobs or tight budgets?